 Read more about the variety of accommodation on the Camino de Santiago.
 They are varied in style, situation and, indeed, spiritual outlook…

-As with any long-distance pilgrimage walk, you don’t want to rush into the Camino de Santiago.
+As with any long-distance walk, you don’t want to rush into the Camino de Santiago.
+Discover how to prepare for the hike right here.

 You really can kayak the Camino de Santiago, following a spectacular route along Galicia’s northern coast.
 Read on for more details…